 - Features and benefits.
 There’s never a one-size-fits-all solution to any business need.
 The same is true for business intelligence.
 Base your selection process on the features and benefits.

 - Cost.
 Prices can vary according to systems.
 Find the one that fits your budget best.

 Looking at business dashboard reporting trends, the use of business intelligence is moving towards using digital systems that developers integrate into business operations.
-Tools like dotnet report, for instance, can provide reports with all kinds of reports, charts, and graphs to help business personnel make better sense of what’s happening in the business.
+Tools like dotnet report builder, for instance, can provide reports with all kinds of reports, charts, and graphs to help business personnel make better sense of what’s happening in the business.
 With the help of a developer, any business of any size can easily add dotnet Report to an existing application or even as a standalone solution.

 As the world moves into the digital age, everything is turning to technology to improve the way we analyze and strategize.
 Using business intelligence systems can help bootstrap that process by taking out the nitty-gritty work and automating it.
 This way, teams can focus on answering the question, “what’s next?,” and acting on their plans.